Full Header Image

 • Tags: Similar to categories, but structured more like a pool of articles than linear or hierarchical categories.

 The most common way to organize articles is by category, though you can also sort articles by tags.
 A category is a collection of articles.
 You can think of them like folders of articles.
-J4 supports unlimited levels of subcategories, so it's possible to have categories within categories.
-The highest ranking categories are called "top level" categories.
-The hierarchy of categories goes from "parent" to "child."
-So if one category is part of another category, the subcategory is a "child" and the category it's a part of is called the "parent."
-There is also a default category called "Uncategorized" for articles with no category yet assigned to them.
+Joomla supports unlimited levels of subcategories, so it’s possible to have categories within categories.
+The highest ranking categories are called “top level” categories.
+The hierarchy of categories goes from “parent” to “child.”
+So if one category is part of another category, the subcategory is a “child” and the category it’s a part of is called the “parent.”
+There is also a default category called “Uncategorized” for articles with no category yet assigned to them.

 Articles can also be sorted by tags.
 Tags are a secondary way to organize Joomla articles into pools of similar content.
 You can think of each tag as a “tag cloud” or nonlinear grouping of articles.
 They can be used in lieu of categories or in addition to them.
 To further complicate things, and add additional functionality, tags can be sorted into tag categories themselves.
 Articles can have multiple tags, one tag, or no tags.